Jonskar/Danish-Passphrase-Generator/README.md

 - Removed words that included numbers
 - Removed words that included blank space
 - Removed words that included any of these special characters:  .  -  '  é  /
+- Removed words with less than 4 and more then 10 characters
 - All words made lowercase

 The final wordlist has XXXXXX Danish words.